Background

 Market and Model

-You're going to need to think in terms of a price starting point of around £129,000 for EQS SUV ownership; that's for the base EQS 450 4MATIC model.
+At the time of our test in Summer 2025, Mercedes was asking you to think in terms of a price starting point of just under £130,000 for EQS SUV ownership; that's for the base EQS 450 4MATIC model.
 Obviously, you'll need significantly more (around £140,000) for the faster EQS 580 4MATIC variant.
 Both come with seven seats as standard.
-Two trim levels are available with both powertrains: first 'AMG Line Premium Plus', which includes 'Digital Light with Light band' handlamps, a panoramic roof, 21-inch alloy wheels, Nappa leather and a Head-up display.
-Plusher 'Business Class' includes an MBUX Augmented Head-up display, a rear entertainment system and the brand's Energising Comfort Package.
-At the very top of the range is the exclusive Mercedes-Maybach EQS SUV, which only comes in '680' form, costs from just over £200,000 and comes with the same powertrain as the Mercedes-AMG EQS 53 4MATIC.
+Two trim levels are available with both powertrains: 'AMG Line Premium Plus' or (for around £15,000 more) the plusher 'Business Class' spec we tried.

 Cost of Ownership

 SUV downsides in terms of weight and bluffer aerodynamics are well illustrated here.
-Whereas the EQS in 450 saloon form will cover 481 miles from a single charge, basically the same 118kWh battery in the EQS SUV 450 4MATIC will take you up to a maximum of 401 miles, with much the same range applicable to the 580 4MATIC version.
-The Mercedes-Maybach EQS 680 SUV (also with the same battery) manages up to 369 miles.
+Whereas the EQS in 450 4MATIC saloon form will cover 467 miles from a single charge, basically the same 118kWh battery in the EQS SUV 450 4MATIC will take you up to a maximum of 400 miles, with much the same range applicable to the 580 4MATIC version.
+That 400 mile figure falls to 378 miles with the larger wheels of the plusher 'Business Class'-spec model.
+The Mercedes-Maybach EQS 680 SUV (also with the same battery) manages up to 374 miles.